Use the uniform codification system to arrange rule text in each document.

 Most text structure follows the standard rules of grammar.
 However, certain content follows manuscript styles prescribed for the Louisiana Administrative Code (LAC).

 The commonly used LAC manuscript styles are listed below.
+Click on the topic to review the style requirements.

 Titles such as Mr. and Mrs. and extraneous phrases such as "to the following address" should be omitted.